 I can’t believe it took me so long.

-Arriving at the guesthouse in the afternoon, we were just in time to make a half-day tour.
+Arriving at our guesthouse in the afternoon, we were just in time to make a half-day tour.
 This tour brought you to a few caves and a natural spring.
 The first cave was home to over 2,000 bats and used to be a Buddhist monastery before the local community helped to build the monks a proper temple.
 However, the monks still come down here at night to meditate.
-I suspect the darkness and tranquility is good for meditation.
+I suspect the darkness and tranquility are good for meditation.

 The second cave featured over two million bats, and we arrived just in time to see them head out for their nightly feed.
-Watching it was like watching something on the Discovery Channel—a seemingly endless stream of bats flying out in pursuit of their evening meal as the sun set below the horizon.
+Watching it was like watching something on the Discovery Channel, a seemingly endless stream of bats flying out in pursuit of their evening meal as the sun set below the horizon.
 Our guide, who seemed to know our cameras better than any of us, was able to catch some of it on tape for us through the telescope:

 Despite being one of the biggest and most well-known parks in Thailand, there were few tourists there, making for an enjoyable and peaceful experience.
-With it being only half a day from Bangkok, it’s a park you should really consider visiting before you head off to the tropical islands that make Thailand so famous.
+With it being only half a day from Bangkok, you should really consider visiting Khao Yai before you head off to the tropical islands that make Thailand so famous.